 We report a surprisingly high positive culture rate of 31/32 cases (96.9%) conflicting with rates (40-80%) for similar studies and clinical reports of joint sepsis (Fitzpatrick and Solano 2010; Marchevsky 1999; Solano and others 2015).
-Where possible, the use of blood culture media for sample transport and incubation prior to plating is strongly recommended.
-This consistently achieved positive cultures in clinical cases (Marchevsky 1999) and in an experimental inoculation study, was reported more sensitive than both direct culture of synovial fluid samples or synovial membrane biopsy (Montgomery and others 1989).
-By contrast, a recent study where the vast majority of samples were not incubated in blood culture media, reported positive culture in only 44% of infected synovial fluid samples (Scharf and others 2015).
-Care should also be taken in interpreting the results of samples from tissue sinuses (Brown 2013) as potential contamination with skin bacteria and the presence of secondary bacteria can occur.
+The use of blood culture media for sample transport and incubation prior to plating is strongly recommended.
+This consistently achieved positive cultures in clinical cases (Marchevsky 1999) and was reported more sensitive than both direct culture of synovial fluid samples or synovial membrane biopsy in an experimental inoculation study (Montgomery and others 1989).
+By contrast, a recent study where the vast majority of infected synovial fluid samples were not incubated in blood culture media, reported only 44% positive cultures (Scharf and others 2015).
+Care should also be taken in interpreting results of samples from tissue sinuses (Brown 2013) as potential contamination with skin bacteria and the presence of secondary bacteria can occur.

 As reported previously (Brown 2013), Staphylococcus pseudointermedius was the commonest organism isolated but no multi-resistant (MR) strains were identified and overall we encountered a relatively low incidence (6.25%) of MR organisms.
 SSI caused by bacteria that are resistant to multiple classes of antimicrobials are an important and increasing problem in veterinary medicine (Weese 2008a) and have previously been reported in up to 47.4% of canine SSI cases (Turk and others 2015).
 In one study, MR strains were isolated in 25.3% of TPLO SSI cases requiring implant retrieval (Savicky and others 2013).
 The prevalence of different pathogens is recognised to vary significantly between different geographic regions and between institutions (Weese 2008b).
 The nature of the population studied (otherwise healthy dogs operated and discharged within 24hours from a single discipline centre) may have contributed to the low prevalence of MR infections reported here.
-Although intuitively MR cases might appear more difficult to resolve, no correlation between MR status and the need for implant retrieval was observed in the largest TPLO case series reported to date (Fitzpatrick and Solano 2010).
+Although intuitively MR cases might appear more difficult to resolve, no correlation between MR status and the need for implant retrieval was observed here or in the largest TPLO case series reported to date (Fitzpatrick and Solano 2010).
 Retrieval is effective in resolving SSI with or without the use of post retrieval antibiosis (Gallagher and Mertens 2012; Savicky and others 2013).
-In the current study, dogs that developed signs of SSI later in the post operative period were significantly more likely to require implant retrieval.
-Predictive value calculation is potentially of clinical relevance and in this study indicated (with wide confidence intervals) that onset of infection > 14 days predicted a 64.3% chance of implant retrieval.
+In the current study, onset of SSI later in the post operative period was significantly more likely to require implant retrieval.
+Predictive value calculation is potentially of clinical relevance and here indicated (with wide confidence intervals) that onset of infection > 14 days predicted a 64.3% chance of implant retrieval.
 Conversely where onset occurred < 14 days post-op, 83.3% of dogs would not require retrieval.
 It may be that late developing infections are more deep seated or that there is a time associated maturation / alteration in the immune protective behavior of the biofilm.
 As far as the authors are aware, this relationship has not been previously reported and further study including retrospective examination of data from other studies is encouraged.

 TPLO results in a relatively rapid and excellent functional outcome (Nelson and others 2013), however stifle osteoarthritis (OA) is an inevitable consequence and progresses regardless of the method of surgical stabilisation (Au and others 2010).
 Partial menisectomy (caudal horn resection), has been shown to result in similar levels of OA seen following complete medial meniscectomy (Johnson 2004) and has the potential to alter functional outcome.
 To minimise the influence of either co-existent meniscal pathology and the administration of anti-inflammatory treatment on long-term outcome, we compared the incidence of meniscal injury/partial meniscectomy and requirement for NSAID medication between outcome groups; there was no significant difference.